bryandesser/Quant4D/docs/source/installation.rst

     :scale: 50%
     :align: right

 The simplest way to install `Quant4D` is via the application installer file (`Quant4D.mlappinstall <https://github.com/bryandesser/Quant4D/blob/master/app_installer/Quant4D.mlappinstall>`_).
 Download and open the file, which will open MATLAB and ask to install `Quant4D` into **My Apps** (see below).
 Click `Install` and then open the app from the **Apps** tab on the MATLAB Toolstrip.
-The app may be burried on the list - if so, click the drop-down arrow on the far right of the toolstrip.
+The app may be buried on the list - if so, click the drop-down arrow on the far right of the toolstrip.

 Running Quant4D code directly
 -----------------------------